Bug report #12578

 Could you upload or link to some sample data?

-#13 Updated by Nyall Dawson over 1 year ago
+#13 Updated by Nyall Dawson about 2 years ago

 I can't reproduce with master either.
 There were a few (tiny) leaks flagged which I'll fix shortly, but nothing significant.